Hermann Langbein: Life

-Hermann Langbein worked as an actor after graduating from the German People's Theatre.
-In 1933 he joined the KPÖ, and fled the country after Anschluss in 1938 to fight in the Spanish Civil War for the International Brigades against the establishment of a dictatorship under Franco.
-Hermann Langbein is the younger brother of Otto Langbein (1910-1988), who was a writer, resistance fighter and editor of Österreichisches Wörterbuch.
+Hermann Langbein worked after graduating school as an actor at the Vienna People's Theatre (Volkstheater).
+In 1933 he joined the KPÖ, and fled the country after "Anschluss" in 1938 to fight in the Spanish Civil War for the International Brigades against the establishment of a dictatorship under Franco.
+Hermann Langbein is the younger brother of Otto Langbein (1910-1988), who, received a PhD from the University of Vienna, was a writer, resistance fighter and editor of Österreichisches Wörterbuch.

 Hermann was interned in France after the end of the Spanish Civil War, and then sent to German concentration camps after the fall of France in 1940.
 Over the next few years he was imprisoned in several different camps (Dachau, Auschwitz and others).

 Interned in Auschwitz in 1942, Langbein was classified as a non-Jewish political prisoner and he was assigned as clerk to the infirmary, which gave him access to documentation and first-hand knowledge about the medical mistreatment, torture and killings of other camp prisoners - Langbein later used his knowledge to help establish the International Auschwitz Committee and trials at which he testified.
 His prisoner number in the camp was 60355.
-At Auschwitz Langbein came into contact with Maria Stromberger, a nurse who was working in the SS infirmary but whose primary purpose was to — illegally — aid the prisoners.
+At Auschwitz Langbein came into contact with Maria Stromberger, a nurse whose primary motive was to have herself transferred to the SS Infirmary in Auschwitz to — illegally — aid the prisoners.
+Stromberger's plan worked and, while she officially worked as a nurse for the SS guards, she in fact undermined SS rule by aiding the inmates, including Langbein, in decisive ways as a member of the "Kampfgruppe Auschwitz".

 In August 1944 Langbein was transferred to the Neuengamme concentration camp and from there to the Neuengamme subcamp Lerbeck near Minden.
 On the evacuation transport to Fallersleben east of Hannover, he jumped off the train in mid-April 1945 and fled to Austria by bike on 5 May, where he arrived in his hometown of Vienna in May 1945.
 He was among the leadership of the International Resistance groups in the camps he was held in.
 After 1945 he was General Secretary of the International Auschwitz Committee, and later Secretary of the "Comité International des Camps".